World War Three (Doctor Who): Plot

-Mickey is able to push aside the impostor police inspector advancing on Jackie in her flat.
-Escaping the electrical pulse of the Slitheen in 10 Downing Street, the Ninth Doctor attempts to get the police, but by the time he has returned the Slitheen get back into their suits.
-The Doctor escapes to the upper floors of Downing Street and reunites with Rose and Harriet in the Cabinet Rooms.
-Just before sealing off the rooms, the Doctor confronts the Slitheen and learns that they are a family rather than a race.
-The Slitheen tell him that they are not invading Earth but raiding it for some commercial purpose.
+Mickey Smith (Noel Clarke), ex-boyfriend of Rose Tyler (Billie Piper) is able to push aside the impostor police inspector advancing on Rose's mother Jackie Tyler (Camille Coduri) in her flat.
+Escaping an electrical pulse set by the Slitheen to kill him in 10 Downing Street, alien time-traveler the Ninth Doctor (Christopher Eccleston) attempts to get the help of the police.
+However, by the time he has returned, the Slitheen have returned to their human disguises and accuse the Doctor of killing those affected by the pulse.
+The Doctor escapes to the upper floors of Downing Street and reunites with Rose, who is his travelling companion, and MP Harriet Jones (Penelope Wilton) in the Cabinet Rooms.
+Just before sealing off the rooms, the Doctor confronts the Slitheen and learns that they are a crime family intent on selling the Earth for commercial purposes.